 We can help you to take a break from your caring role by organising respite.
-Respite is when another person takes over your caring responsibilities temporarily, so that you can have a break.
-Respite is very important to help you recharge your batteries and care for your own health and well-being.
+Respite is when another person takes over your caring responsibilities for a little while, so that you can have a break.
+Respite is very important for your own health and well-being.
+When you feel better, you can care better.
+So call us to organise a break for yourself so you catch up on sleep, or spend some time doing what you like.

 Multicultural Carers Groups